 Yes, cans are heavy but they are also pretty amazing.
 To have food in your pantry that can last years without spoiling is something my great-grandparents could only dream off.

-Storing cans may not seem like a project worth your attention but actually, it is because even though can goods have a pretty long shelf life, they still do spoil and there is nothing quite as frustrating to me (and maybe to you as well) as throwing out expired food.
+Storing cans may not seem like a project worth your attention but actually, it is.
+Even though can goods have a long shelf life, they do still have an expiration date and there is nothing quite as frustrating to me (and maybe to you as well) as throwing out expired food.

 Having an organized pantry is the secret behind an organized kitchen.
 This is true in a restaurant and in the family kitchen.
 Knowing exactly what food you have will help you to cook meals more easily and keep that grocery budget in check at the same time.